Free Beginner Crochet Cowl Pattern – Chunky Bulky Yarn, Under 2 Hours

 Once you get the hang of rounds 2-3, the project will become repetitive, simple, and quick.

 Don’t forget that this crochet pattern for Hue and Me yarn is also available in a digital pdf pattern.
 The pdf has helpful photo tutorials for working in the round.
-Grab the BUNDLE OF BOTH COWL & EAR WARMER pdf patterns in my Etsy shop.
+Grab the BUNDLE OF BOTH COWL & EAR WARMER pdf patterns in my pattern shop.